What is open carry? It’s when you got yourself a firearm, and wear it wild-west style, loud and proud, for all the world to see just cuz you can.

 Attention K-Mart shoppers!
 At the library or town park, the movies or the mall, at the road race or concert – just in case trouble erupts, you’re ready to fight back, cuz you’re a good guy with a gun, a god-given gun, and ain’t nobody gonna get the best of you cuz you is ready.

-I personally have been accosted by such good guys with guns when I protest at NSSF, our friendly, neighborhood gun lobby National Shooting Sports Foundation (NSSF, what the NRA is to gun owners, NSSF is to gun manufacturers.
+I personally have been accosted by such good guys with guns when I organized protests at NSSF, our friendly, neighborhood gun lobby National Shooting Sports Foundation (NSSF, what the NRA is to gun owners, NSSF is to gun manufacturers.
 This, and only this, is why common sense gun laws are impossible.
 Money talks, votes walk.).
-Often, the opposition often shows up carrying their weapons.
+Often, the opposition often shows up open-carrying their weapons, just cuz.

 Always a mediocre white man, teeth optional, cigarettes mandatory, with lots and lots of cammo and flags.
 They always get in my personal space and taunt me by glaring into my eyes and talking loudly to the guy right behind me about their shooting prowess, the vast amount of weapons they have at home, and how they can get more at any moment.